 Well for one thing you will certainly experience a lot of festive cheer.
 It’s hard not to get into the holiday spirit when you’re surrounded by delicious food, warm alcoholic drinks, gift ideas, and lots of Christmas trees and decorations.

-Aside from how quaint some of the Christmas markets are, I think one of my favorite aspects if trying all the different foods available at the markets.
+Aside from how quaint some of the Christmas markets are, I think one of my favorite aspects is trying all the different foods available at the markets.
 Whether you’re in Germany nibbling on thick German wursts, or in Antwerp and knocking back Jenever, there is something new to try for out-of-towners like you and me.

 Also if you are someone who likes to collect souvenirs, then you’ll find adorable mugs and glasses in the European Christmas Markets that make excellent presents and collectibles.